Coqualeetza Industrial Institute

 I was rather terrified of the huge Indian youths who were difficult to control in class, and even more hard to manage at the breakfast table over which it was my duty to superintend…According to rule, Grace must be said before they sat down, but to silence them first was far from easy, and all through the meal they would be hurling cherry stones at the opposite table [where the girls sat].
 There was always plenty of such ammunition for the tables were laden with fruit and the children generally, fed like fighting cocks.—Rachel E. Large, who began teaching at Coqualeetza Institute in 1911

-In the late 1860s, Methodist missionary Thomas Crosby visited Coast Salish territory holding revival camps and vaccinating against smallpox, which was ravaging Aboriginal communities across the province.
-Crosby established a church at Chilliwack that served both the Sto:lo First Nations of the Lower Fraser River and non-Aboriginal settlers.
+In the late 1860s, Methodist missionary Thomas Crosby visited Coast Salish territory holding revival camps and vaccinating against smallpox, which was ravaging Indigenous communities across the province.
+Crosby established a church at Chilliwack that served both the Sto:lo First Nations of the Lower Fraser River and non-Indigenous settlers.
 In 1877 the mission was taken over by Charles Montgomery Tate and his wife, Caroline, but in 1880, the couple was sent north to establish a mission among the Heiltsuk nation in Bella Bella.
-By the time they returned in 1884, the Methodists had acquired land in Sardis, just south of Chilliwack in the traditional territory of the Skowdale First Nation, which would become the site for the permanent mission.
+By the time they returned in 1884, the Methodists had acquired land in Sardis, just south of Chilliwack in the traditional territory of the Skowkale First Nation, which would become the site for the permanent mission.
 The Tates opened a day school in their house, but because the Sto:lo travelled widely to work in a number of industries, including hop farms south of the border, the school was “alternately full and empty, without notice given.”
 The Tates decided to convert part of their home into a boarding school: “A partition was removed, and the room thus enlarged became school-room, dining-room and work-room, while at night it served as sleeping-room for the boys.”
 Like other missionaries, they believed that removal of children from the influence of their homes and families was the best way to achieve cultural change.
 Eight children were enrolled, many of them orphans or girls estranged from their communities.

-In the following year, the Women’s Missionary Society provided a grant to assist in this work, and a teacher was employed.
+In the following year, the Women’s Missionary Society (WMS) provided a grant to assist in this work, and a teacher was employed.
 As local support and enrolment for the school grew, the WMS financed construction of a separate school building with accommodation for 40 students.
 By the time the Coqualeetza Home, as it was called, opened in 1890, there were 28 children in attendance.
-The name Coqualeetza was an anglicized form of the halkomelem word Kw’eqwalith’a, the name of the Sto:lo fishing site on Luckakuck Creek where the Home was erected.
+The name Coqualeetza was an anglicized form of the Halkomelem word Kw’eqwalith’a, the name of the Sto:lo fishing site on Luckakuck Creek where the Home was erected.
 In Sto:lo tradition the word refers to women beating blankets at the site, an act the Methodists interpreted as one of cleansing, a notion they emphasized in their descriptions of educational work in Sardis.

 On November 30, 1891, with the Home filled to capacity and the WMS considering ways of replacing or enlarging it, a lamp exploded on the second floor and the building burned to the ground.
 The teachers and about half the children were moved into the mission house and the rest were sent home.
 With insurance on the building and a grant from the General Board of Missions, the WMS was able to rebuild, a process that took two years to complete.
 In the meantime, a temporary day school was erected and classes continued.

 Built to house 100 boarders and eight to ten staff, the new Coqualeetza Industrial Institute opened its doors on April 26, 1894.
 It was the largest Indian residential school in the province, with some 63 students in attendance on the day it opened.
 Despite this, the government agreed to finance no more than 50 children.
 Prison labour had made the children’s cots, and women from church congregations in central Canada, their quilts.
-The Superintendent of Indian Affairs and representatives of Aboriginal nations attended the opening ceremonies.
-Aboriginal leaders took advantage of the gathering to present a petition, read aloud by Principal Tate, calling on the government to uphold their fishing rights and to stop destruction of their fisheries.
+The Superintendent of Indian Affairs and representatives of Indigenous nations attended the opening ceremonies.
+Indigenous leaders took advantage of the gathering to present a petition, read aloud by Principal Tate, calling on the government to uphold their fishing rights and to stop destruction of their fisheries.
 The WMS continued to help finance the school, but management was turned over to the Methodist Mission Board.

 In the winter of 1906, the primary classroom burned down and was not replaced.
 Instead, in 1910, the government provided a grant for two tent dormitories, one of which was used for the boys while the other served as the primary school classroom until another tent dormitory was added in 1915.
 Open-air dorms were cheaper to install, but they were also thought to provide a healthier, better ventilated environment for the children and to aid in the prevention of tuberculosis.
 As Mission Board representative Thomas Ferrier remarked, “These building cannot be surpassed in the British Columbia climate for comfort, fresh air, and sanitary conditions.”